Explore the Images view in Docker Desktop

 The Images view also allows you to manage and interact with images in remote repositories.
 By default, when you go to Images in Docker Desktop, you see a list of images that exist in your local image store.
 The Local and Hub tabs near the top toggles between viewing images in your local image store, and images in remote Docker Hub repositories that you have access to.

-Switching to the Hub tab prompts you to sign in to your Docker ID, if you’re not already signed in.
+Switching to the Hub tab prompts you to sign in to your Docke Hub account, if you're not already signed in.
 When signed in, it shows you a list of images in Docker Hub organizations and repositories that you have access to.

 Select an organization from the drop-down to view a list of repositories for that organization.